 The potential to treat HBV

-DCR-HBVS, now referred to as RG6346, is in development for the treatment of chronic hepatitis B virus (HBV) infection.
+RG6346, formerly referred to as DCR-HBVS, is in development with Roche for the treatment of chronic hepatitis B virus (HBV) infection.
 Hepatitis B is a serious liver infection.
 Chronic hepatitis B increases the risk of developing liver failure, liver cancer or cirrhosis — a condition that permanently scars the liver.
 Current therapies typically provide long-term suppression of the virus, but RG6346 has the potential to provide a functional cure for patients with chronic HBV.

 RG6346 leverages the power of RNAi to target the messenger RNA (mRNA) of HBV.
 We measure the ability for a drug to provide a long-term functional cure of HBV through the clearance of HBV surface antigen (HBsAg) and sustained HBV deoxyribonucleic acid (DNA) suppression in patient plasma or blood.

 In mouse models of HBV infection, RG6346 leads to greater than 99.9% reduction in circulating HBsAg, suggesting that the compound may induce long-term clearance of HBsAg.
 With its long-acting mechanism, RG6346 may help harness the body’s own immune system to help individuals with chronic HBV infection achieve a functional cure.